nhsx/il-magic-scanner/README.md

 standalone enough that I've spun it off as its own project; I'm sure it'll come in handy in other circumstances.

+## Mk2

+### The Hardware

+Having shown the mk1 to the team, there were several changes that needed making.

+The flex plate to trigger the button was deemed too much of a leap: while it's a neat mechanism, people can be hesitant to touch their phone screens to anything.
+And if the screen is cracked, it could actually cause the image to be corrupted in a way that neither the phone's owner nor the person on the other side of the desk could see to know that anything was wrong.
+So that went, replaced by a button on the outside of the case for the reception staff to press.

+The lack of a visual feedback mechanism was also a problem, so I planned to add a row of LEDs.
+That's a fairly straightforward change: more below.

+There were a couple of other tweaks to make the case easier to 3d print.
+I redid how the upper shell and the base to which the electronics are mounted mate together, for a start: the mk1 needed rather a lot of support material in the print, and that's a waste of material if it can be avoided.
+The aren't any internal columns on this version, and there's a proper clearance hole for the USB cables.

+I also added a vanity plate with our unofficial team logo, because - well, why not.

+The Mk2 design is [here](TODO).
+It's has a footprint a little larger than the mk1 to accomodate some additional electronics.

 ### Blinkenlights

 Mk1 of the scanner had no feedback mechanism, and that was a problem.